 Corporate Social Responsibility Singapore

-Solace is part of the ecosystem of businesses for good at raiSE Singapore.
+Solace is part of the ecosystem of businesses for good at raiSE Singapore, actively working towards Corporate Social Responsibility.
 As a social enterprise, Solace is driven by clear social goals to meet the gaps and needs of mental health and well-being of the population in Singapore.
 To address the complex societal issue of mental health in Singapore, Solace seeks collaborative and meaningful partnerships between businesses, social enterprises and non-profit organisations to explore innovative solutions and sustainable change.

 Since 2018, Solace has impacted and journeyed alongside 6,509 people through our services in Singapore: